Jirga (film): Plot

 When Mike reaches Ghazi Ghar he explains that he is there because he killed a man in the raid three years prior.
-He walks the villagers through the village explaining how his team carried out the raid and that they thought the men shooting at them were Taliban.
+He walks through the village explaining how his team carried out the raid and that they thought the men shooting at them were Taliban.
 The villagers take him to the family of the man he killed where he apologises in Pashto.
 The man's widow Sherbano cries and throws shoes at him while the two sons stare at Mike furiously.

 The community decides to hold a Jirga, a meeting of elders to decide whether to punish or forgive Mike.
 The Jirga decide Inam Khan, the son of the man who Mike killed, deserves to decide his fate.
-He steps through the crowd with a dagger, holds it to Mike's neck before sheathing it and deciding to forgive.
-The Jirga believe he has made the correct decision and one elder says "forgiveness is mightier and [more] honourable than taking revenge."
+He steps through the crowd with a dagger, holds it to Mike's throat before sheathing it and deciding to forgive him.
+The Jirga believes he has made the correct decision and one elder says "forgiveness is mightier and [more] honourable than taking revenge."

 Mike assists in the ritual sacrifice of a sheep and then leaves the village.